CVPR2021-ID453/MIAL/README.md

 Line 1 in configs/_base_/voc0712.py: data_root='$YOUR_DATASET_PATH/VOCdevkit/'
 ```
 Please change the "$YOUR_DATASET_PATH"s above to your actual dataset directory (i.e., the directory where you intend to put the downloaded VOC tar file).

 And please use the absolute path (i.e., start with "~/" or "/") but not a relative path (i.e., start with "./" or "../"）.

+## Training and Test

+We recommend you to use a GPU but not a CPU to train and test, because it will greatly shorten the time.

+And we also recommend you to use only 1 GPU to do, because there may be some problems on arranging the end of two dataloaders when you use several GPUs.
+The more GPUs you use, the more likely the training or test iteration will be interrupted suddenly.

+If you use only 1 GPU, you can use the ``` script.sh ``` file directly as below: